Governor Profiles

 Back to top

 I have worked in education for the last 15 years and have had the opportunity to work across the different primary key stages.
-Having worked at St Mark’s Primary School for the past seven years, as the KS1 leader and both English and Mathematics Leader, it is a privilege to work with a supportive and dedicated team that are focused on making a difference for the children and families in the Shelton and Etruria community.
-Becoming part of the governing body for the Shelton and Etruria Federation means that I can further support the school and represent the teachers of St Mark’s Primary in my new role as Staff Governor.
+Having worked at St Mark’s Primary School for the past ten years, previously as KS1 leader and now as Deputy Headteacher, it is a privilege to work with a supportive and dedicated team that are focused on making a difference for the children and families in the Shelton community.
+Becoming part of the Governing Body for St Mark’s means that I can further support the school and represent the teachers of St Mark’s Primary in my role as Staff Governor.

 Back to top